-In January 2020, Research!America commissioned a survey seeking the opinions of Americans on federal support for current research efforts.
-When asked about the importance of elected officials at all levels listening to advice from scientists, a strong majority (90%) of respondents say that it is “somewhat important” or “very important”.
+In January 2021, Research!America commissioned a survey seeking the opinions of Americans on federal support for current research efforts.
+When asked about the importance of elected officials at all levels listening to advice from scientists, a strong majority (88%) of respondents say that it is “somewhat important” or “very important”.
 These results are consistent with previous surveys asking the same question.
-In 2016, the last time this question was asked,
+In 2020, the last time this question was asked, 90% of respondents said it was “somewhat important” or “very important” for elected officials at all levels listening to advice from scientists with 54% saying “very important”, 4% less than in 2021, and 36% saying “somewhat important”, 5% less than in 2021.

 First asked in 2011, responses to this question show that 87-90% say that, in thinking about threats to health, it is important that elected officials at all levels listen to advice from scientists.
 Though there have been slight shifts in those saying “very important” and “somewhat important”, support has remained consistently high.